 Sea lion grabs girl off dock, pulls her into harbor

-The FBI is now involved in the investigation of an "unprovoked" college campus killing.
-Early Saturday morning, a black student from Bowie State Univers... -- President Trump's plan to become the first sitting U.S. president to visit the Western Wall has been welcomed by Israeli government officials.Not as pleasing to...
-The Ag Secretary made a trip to the ranch of Senator Deb Fischer to meet with those in agriculture.
+The focus of this national effor... -- The FBI is now involved in the investigation of an "unprovoked" college campus killing.
+Early Saturday morning, a black student from Bowie State Univers... -- A young girl feeding a sea lion on a dock in Steveston Harbour in British Columbia was yanked into the water by the massive marine mammal.

 Add your comments below